St. Sever Cemetery Extension, Rouen

 - Region Seine-Maritime

-St Sever Cemetery and St. Sever Cemetery Extension are located within a large communal cemetery situated on the eastern edge of the southern Rouen suburbs of Le Grand Quevilly and Le Petit Quevilly.
-If approaching Rouen from the north, head for the centre of town and cross over the river Seine, following signs for Caen.
-Follow this route until you get to the 'Rond Point des Bruyeres' roundabout (next to the football stadium), then take the first exit into the Boulevard Stanislas Girardin.
-The cemetery is 150 metres down this road on the left.
+Both St Sever Cemetery and St Sever Cemetery Extension are located within a large communal cemetery situated on the eastern edge of the southern Rouen suburbs of Le Grand Quevilly and Le Petit Quevilly.
+Directions: As you near Rouen from the north, the A28 becomes the N28; stay on the dual carriageway and follow signs for N28 Rouen Centre.
+After exiting a tunnel follow directions to Le Mans and Elbeuf.
+After the road crosses a bridge, follow the sign for Sotteville St Sever.
+Continue straight on until you reach the 'Rond Point des Bruyeres' roundabout, next to the football stadium.
+Take the first exit into the Boulevard Stanislas Girardin.
+If approaching Rouen from the south, follow the D938 (Avenue des Canadiens) towards the centre of town.
+At the 'Rond Point des Bruyeres' roundabout, next to the football stadium, turn onto the Boulevard Stanislas Girardin.
+The cemetery parking and entrance is 180 metres down this road on the left.
+If arriving on foot, the easiest option is to take the Metro to the stop Charles De Gaulle in the Petit-Quevilly area and then walk east along the Boulevard Stanislas Girandin.
 If approaching Rouen from the south, follow the N138 (Avenue des Canadiens) towards the centre of town.
 At the 'Rond Point des Bruyeres' roundabout (next to the football stadium), take the fourth exit into the Boulevard Stanislas Girardin.
 The cemetery is 150 metres down this road on the left.
 If arriving on foot, the easiest option is to take the N°7 bus, which runs from Rouges Terres in the north of the city, through the centre (several stops, including the Hôtel de Ville), to Zénith Park Expo in the south.
 From the city centre, take the bus for Zénith Park Expo, alighting at the Rond-point des Bruyères (sports stadia).
 From the roundabout, walk WNW into Boulevard Stanislas Girardin.
 The cemetery entrance is 150 metres down this road on the left.

 1 March - 1 November: